SomeWeekendReading/someweekendreading.github.io/_posts/2025-07-26-ceterum-censeo.md

 5. Spilling _salt_ specifically is on point: it was of great value in the ancient world, with salt mining likely under a local monarch's control.

-   A slightly doubtful tradition says portion of the compensation of a Roman soldier was paid in salt to add to food.
-This was the [_salarium,_](https://en.wikipedia.org/wiki/Salary#Salarium) which is where English gets the word "salary" and the expression that someone is "worth their salt."
+   A slightly doubtful tradition says portion of the compensation of Roman soldiers was paid in salt to add to their food.
+This was the [_salarium,_](https://en.wikipedia.org/wiki/Salary#Salarium) which is where English gets the word "salary" and the expression that someone is "worth their salt," i.e., worth their pay.

-6. At the end of the 3rd Punic War, the Roman general Scipio Africanus pretty much nuked
-   Carthage: sacked the city, killed the men, enslaved the women &amp; children, and destroyed all the buildings.
+6. At the end of the 3rd Punic War (See?
+Cato was right, Carthage _kept coming back_), the Roman general Scipio Africanus pretty much nuked Carthage: sacked the city, killed the men, enslaved the women &amp; children, and destroyed all the buildings.

-   A dubious tradition, sometimes ambiguous in medieval times, but really established in modern times in the 19th century, says Scipio Africanus also [had all the fields plowed up and then salt plowed into them](https://en.wikipedia.org/wiki/Salting_the_earth#Carthage).
+   A dubious tradition, sometimes ambiguously reported in medieval times, but really established in modern times in the 19th century, says Scipio Africanus also [had all the fields plowed up and then salt plowed into them](https://en.wikipedia.org/wiki/Salting_the_earth#Carthage).
    This would have made the land into a desert unsuitable for agriculture for many generations, perhaps forever.

-   This would _complete_ the destruction of Carthage, making it impossible to rebuild.
+   This would _complete_ the destruction of Carthage, making it nigh impossible to rebuild.

 So our innocent little girl is&hellip; reprising &amp; commemorating a Roman genocide, with enthusiastic detail?
-Though, to be fair, Carthaginian culture was not exactly admirable.
+(Though, to be fair, Carthaginian culture was not exactly admirable.
 Their
 [Moloch worship, involving torturing children to death,](https://en.wikipedia.org/wiki/Moloch) is just the start, really.
 My sympathy for them is quite limited.
-Maybe not zero, but certainly not a lot.
+Maybe not zero, but certainly not a lot.)

 It's really hard for nerds of a certain stripe to resist this!

+(Yeah, I bought the shirt.
+Did you _really_ think I had enough self-control to resist?
+I mean, that's a kind thought&hellip; but a bit delusional.)

 ## The Weekend Conclusion

 <a href="{{ site.baseurl }}/images/2025-07-26-ceterum-censeo-heso-ten-publishers.jpg"><img src="{{ site.baseurl }}/images/2025-07-26-ceterum-censeo-heso-ten-publishers-thumb.jpg" width="400" height="323" alt="The Weekend Publisher &amp; Assistant Weekend Publisher in yoga classes, practicing their 'heso-ten' poses" title="The Weekend Publisher &amp; Assistant Weekend Publisher in yoga classes, practicing their 'heso-ten' poses" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
-Sometimes it's hard for us Asperger-ish nerds to communicate to NTs just how _wonderful_ our obsessions are.
+Sometimes it's hard for us Asperger-ish nerds to communicate to all the NT folk just how _wonderful_ our obsessions are.
 So it is, often, with oddities of Latin and other ancient languages.
-Most people don't get it, and even outright _refuse_ to get it, and won't even _try_ to get it.
+Most people don't get it, even outright _refuse_ to get it, and won't even _try_ to get it.

 For example, like all good editors with a cool story, I tried to explain it to the Weekend Publisher and the Assistant Weekend Publisher.
 However, as you can see here, they were